Startup aims to make filtered water an app-driven subscription service in the home – TechCrunch

 oollee uses the Reverse Osmosis method, where water is forced across a semipermeable membrane, leaving contaminants behind, which are then flushed down the drain.
 The clean drinking water collects in a holding tank.
 Usually, the installation and maintenance of an RO filter is costly and is too cumbersome for a house.

 Umit Khiarollaev, CEO and co-founder of oollee says: “The small device connects to Wi-Fi and allows customers to monitor the water.
 The app reminds users to replace the filter element and lets them order new filters with a single click.
 Users can also check water condition, volume, temperature, and other factors.”
-Users can also check water condition, volume, temperature, and other factors.
+Users also can check water condition, volume, temperature and other factors.
 The oollee water purifier filters water in four stages, re-introducing essential minerals in the final stage.

-Competitors are all major bottled water or smart filters manufacturers plus delivery services like Nestle or Alhambra and the tech giant Xiaomi in China with water filters.
+Competitors are all major bottled water or smart filter manufacturers, plus delivery services like Nestlé or Alhambra and the tech giant Xiaomi in China with water filters.